harishMadhavan1010/sky130-rtldesign/README.md

   ### Hierarchical and Flat synthesis

   This section is dedicated to explain hierarchical and flat synthesis.
 Needless to say, Yosys will be used in this section.
 The file we will be trying to synthesize is `multiple_modules.v`.
-The file can be opened using vim.
+This file consists of a top module and two submodules (logically equivalent to OR and AND) as shown below.

   IMG Capture41

+  Now, the standard sequence of commands are executed in the Yosys prompt i.e. `read_liberty -lib ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib`, `read_verilog multiple_modules.v`, `synth -top multiple_modules`, `abc -liberty ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib`, `show multiple_modules` and `write_verilog -noattr multiple_modules_hier.v`.
+A noticeable difference can be observed in the dot viewer and in `multiple_modules_hier.v`.
+The submodules are preserved and they don't get flattened to gates by default, leading to hierarchical nature of the modules.

+  IMG Capture42

+  IMG Capture43

+  IMG Capture44

+  The images below correspond to the written verilog code (which can be viewed using vim)

+  IMG Capture45

+  IMG Capture46

+  Trivia: From the above image, it's worth noting how OR logic need not get sythesized to OR gate.

+  On the other hand, we can use `flatten` in the promt to eliminate the hierarchies leading to flat synthesis. `show` can be used to view the gate level netlist. `write_verilog -noattr multiple_modules_flat.v` is used to generate verilog files corresponding to the netlist.

   ### Optimization using Flip Flops